Rotary Club

 Unfortunately, the Big Tech protectors may have erased the meme in question from history, so we cannot verify that the meme in question is in fact false, half-true, or false but done as a comedic commentary.
 This image (below) is the closest thing to a 'press conference in front of terrorists' that we have been able to find using Google and Bing image searches.
 If you believe this is real, you might be a half-wit...

 We will assume that it's true that Ilhan Omar did not actually pose with terrorists for a press conference, just as we will assume that, because of a meme, Alexandria Ocasio Cortez did not wait for hours at a subway sandwich restaurant for a subway train.
 On its face, it sounds too ridiculous for any normal person to believe.
 A 'meme' is most commonly a form of satire that pokes fun at reality.
-Ilhan Omar in fact has a history of making anti-Semitic & anti-American comments, she famously diminished the 911 terrorist attacks as just a case of "some people did something", and she said that Americans should be more fearful of white men than jihadist terrorism.
+Ilhan Omar in fact has a history of making anti-Semitic & anti-American comments, she famously diminished the 911 terrorist attacks as just a case of 'some people did something', and she made the racist comment that Americans should be more fearful of white men than jihadist terrorism.
 Therefore, any meme that pokes fun at her apathy towards terrorists is not something that is in need of being 'fact checked' unless, of course, you're a vain democrat attempting to do damage control by micro-managing everything people see or read on the Internet.

 By knocking down a strawman (in this case a silly meme), the author cunningly attempts to repair a reprehensible democrat's image.
 For elderly, easily deceived, low information Rotary Club readers with short attention spans, Ilhan Omar is suddenly not so bad after all.
 Never mind that Ilhan Omar was a strong advocate of abolishing the Minneapolis police, and never mind that she believes that Americans who participate in Trump rallies are members of the Klan.